 Located in Turlock, CSU Stanislaus is in the heart of the Central Valley of California.
-The University's service region encompasses six counties, roughly the size of the state of Vermont.
+The University's service region, roughly the size of the state of Vermont, encompasses six counties.
 Historically rural, increasingly urban, the area contains one of the fastest growing and most diverse populations in the country.
 College attendance rates in the region have historically been among the lowest in the state.
 Thus, CSU Stanislaus serves a highly diverse student population that consists of many first-generation and adult reentry students, approximately 30% of whom are Hispanic.
-In 2007-08, 8,865 students (7,308 FTES) attended CSU Stanislaus, with approximately 80% from the three largest valley counties (San Joaquin, Stanislaus, and Merced).
+CSU Stanislaus is proud to have been named an Hispanic-serving Institution since [date].
+In fall 2007, 8,836 students (6,686 FTES) attended CSU Stanislaus, with approximately 80% from the three largest valley counties (San Joaquin, Stanislaus, and Merced).
 Enrollment at CSU Stanislaus has increased by two to six percent per year for more than two decades.
+In order strategically to increase capacity to manage this continued increase in student enrollment, the University in 2000 bundled several discrete administrative functions into a new entity, Office of Enrollment Management.